michielvha/PDS/readme.md

 various tweaks in registry

 - numlock on by default
+- long path support in registry
 - backlit keyboard on by default if available => seems to be controlled by bios

 ## Linux Specific

-configure ohmyzsh with history set locale we'll use the work done in edge-cloud to generate a script for this.
+configure ohmyzsh with history set locale
+#### we'll use the work done in edge-cloud to generate a script for this.
 Looking to support both fedora & debian based distro's.

 ### future enhancements: